joey-lou/python-dev/README.md

 Development practice projects in Python\
 Referencing Udemy course *100 days of Code* by Angela with some tweaks

+## Navigate through repo
+The repo is very loosely structured, but the idea is to be able to easily setup and run the scripts locally.
+The package content is not meant to be ran in production.
+* `tools` should contain some recurring functionalities and useful helper functions
+* `daily` and its subdirectories contain usually one-off projects that have a clear deliverable and is runnable

 ## Day 18
 - check out turtle package
 - simple drawing app using turtle